KlausTrainer/twitcoin-deploy/README.md

 # Twitcoin Server Provisioning Recipes

 These [Sunzi](https://github.com/kenn/sunzi) recipes are used for the setup and the initial deployment of [Twitcoin](https://twitcoin.net).
+See [here](https://github.com/KlausTrainer/twitcoin) the Twitcoin source code.
-They are targeted at a bare Ubuntu 12.04 server.
+The recipes are targeted at a bare Ubuntu 12.04 server.

 ## Installation